The Top 65 Bedroom Ideas for Women – Interior Home and Design

 If you want a crisp, clean aesthetic and tranquil vibe, look no further than a white bedroom.
 What better way to evoke the luxury of a five-star hotel than with a thick duvet, chic furniture, and perfectly plumped pillows all in the same refreshing shade of white?

-If you want to warm the room up a little, try bringing in neutrals to ground the white and give the eye somewhere to rest.
+If you want to warm the room up a little, try bringing in and to ground the white and give the eye somewhere to rest.
 Wooden bedside tables, cream curtains, or black picture frames could elevate the space while maintaining a chic, neutral aesthetic.
-That said, don’t be afraid to throw in some color if you want to!
+That said, don’t be afraid to throw in some if you want to!
 Whether you keep it subtle with pink throw pillows or go bolder with a lemon yellow rug, peppering in some colorful accents can energize the room even more.

 5. Wallpaper Bedroom Ideas for Women